 Your appliances will be even safer if you have flexible gas connections, which will bend instead of break during an earthquake.
 A plumber can also install gas shut-off valves on each appliance so you can turn off the gas supply to that appliance if you suspect a problem.
 If the issue is major then you consult an plumbing contractor Anaheim CA.

 Earthquake-Proof Your House: You can minimize your home’s risks by learning in advance how to turn off your main gas line during an emergency.
 You should be able to find the shut-off valve on your home’s gas meter.
 That way, you’ll be prepared if you suspect a leak.
 Just be warned; you need a professional to turn the valve back on again, so don’t turn it off if you’re not sure there’s a problem.

-You can also have a professional plumber install an earthquake shut-off valve on your gas line, which will automatically turn off the gas supply to your entire house if there’s a quake.
+You can also have a professional plumber in Long Beach install an earthquake shut-off valve on your gas line, which will automatically turn off the gas supply to your entire house if there’s a quake.

 What to Do After an Earthquake

 If an earthquake happens and you’re safe, make your first priority checking your home’s gas appliances.
 Can you see any damage?
 If so, turn off the gas to that appliance if you have individual gas shut-off valves.

 You may need to turn off your home’s entire gas supply if you think there’s a problem.
 For example, while natural gas is odorless, most gas utility companies mix it with an odor (usually the smell of rotten eggs) so that homeowners can smell leaks.
 If you think you smell a natural gas leak, turn off your home’s supply and get out of the house as quickly as possible.
 You may also hear a hissing sound caused by the leak.
 We also provide services for water heater Cerritos CA.